sukmahd/lisica-interactive-education-app/README.md

 MIT

 # 5. Feedback and suggestions
 If you have any idea on how this app should developed.
-Fire me an email: adithwidyapradipta@gmail.com
+Fire us an email: adithwidyapradipta@gmail.com, hd.wijoyo@gmail.com, or patrickbenz.09@gmail.com